As an Amazon Associate I earn from qualifying purchases.

 Features of the Best Rocking Chairs for Big People

-So before you pull our your card and spend hundreds of dollars on any of the above rockers, here are a few last things that you should consider:
+So before you pull our your card and purchase any of the above rockers, here are a few last things that you should consider:

 - Seat Height: If you have trouble getting to your feet, be sure to measure the seat height of a rocker you have and compare it to the one you’re considering buying.
 Even the best outdoor rocking chair isn’t useful if it uses up all your energy to get in/out of it!